dnanusevski/laravel_7_tutorial/README.md

 ** Here we will learn about LARAVEL 7
-* before installing you need to have compozer ready
+* before installing you need to have composer ready

 run command in cmd